Jane Stuart (Quaker): Legacy

-The story of Stuart's life was the basis of a novel The Royal Quaker (Methuen) by Mrs Bertram Tanqueray, wife of a clergyman of Coldham, near Wisbech.
-Stuart appears as a character in Elfrida Vipon's novel Bed In Hell.
+The story of Stuart's life was the basis of a novel, The Royal Quaker, published in 1904 and written by Mrs Bertram Tanqueray, wife of a clergyman of Coldham, near Wisbech.
+A reviewer of the book wrote "It is high praise to say that "Royal Quaker," by Mrs. Bertram Tanqueray (Methuen), ranks with Mr. Quiller Couch's "Hetty Wesley"; inasmuch as both are studies in evangelical faith, founded on history and embroidered by fiction, and in each much of the charm consists in the skill with which the religious atmosphere of a bygone day has been reproduced in the printed page".
+Stuart appears as a character in Elfrida Vipont's novel Bed In Hell.

 Gravesite

 An earlier burial-ground, situated in the adjacent Parish of Walsoken, Norfolk still belonged to the Society of Friends but had not been used since 1711 when the new meeting room was converted from two cottages.

 Her final resting place is in the new burial ground behind the Friends Meeting House on the North Brink.